reticulatedpines/magiclantern_simplified/modules/raw_rec/README.rst

 Records 14-bit RAW video.
 Minimalist, no metadata.

+You may want to load mlv_play for reviewing clips.

 For details, please see the "Raw Video" section on the Magic Lantern forum.

 :Authors: g3gg0, a1ex